-The Traffic Offenders Program aims to provide Offenders with the information and skills necessary to develop positive attitudes towards driving and develop safer driving behaviour.
-It enables Magistrates to refer offenders who have pleaded guilty to, or been found guilty of, a traffic offence to an approved traffic course.
+The Traffic Offenders Program was implemented to provide traffic offenders with the information and skills that are necessary to develop positive attitudes towards driving and developing safer driving behaviour.
+Magistrates have the power to refer offenders who have pleaded guilty to, or been found guilty of, a traffic offence to an approved traffic course.

 Who is eligible for the Program?

-Programs are available to offenders charged under Road Transport legislation with summary offences or indictable offences that may be dealt with summarily.
+There are a number of programs available to offenders who are charged under the Road Transport Act 2013 (NSW) with a summary offence or an indictable offence that may be dealt with summarily.

 A person can be referred by the Local Court to a Traffic Offenders Program if: